TED SNOWDON READING SERIES

 Shoe Story by Ben Snyder, directed by Thomas Kail

-Calvin Berger Book, Music & Lyrics by Barry Wyner, directed by Josh Prince
+Calvin Berger, Book, Music & Lyrics by Barry Wyner, directed by Josh Prince

 Wisdom by Simon Vinnicombe, directed by Sam Gold